bio-ontology-research-group/genepheno/README.md

 How to run the Gene-phenoCo-occExtraction.pl script:

-1.  open a terminal and change the path to the project\n
+1.  open a terminal and change the path to the project
-2.  perl Gene-phenoCo-occExtraction.pl InputFile.gz >TM.extracts.txt\n
+2.  perl Gene-phenoCo-occExtraction.pl InputFile.gz >TM.extracts.txt

-Output will be saved in a file named "TM.extracts.txt";
+Output will be saved in a file named "TM.extracts.txt"

 We provide all the gene-phenotype pairs extracted from PMC Full text articles by using Whatizit: